 Ronald L. Rivest, PhD, Institute Professor at the Massachusetts Institute of Technology (MIT), in a Nov.
-28, 2016 affidavit in support of Jill Stein's Petition for a hand recount of all ballots in Wisconsin, available for download from www.jill2016.com, stated:
+28, 2016 affidavit in support of Jill Stein's Petition for a hand recount of all ballots in Wisconsin, available for download from the Jill 2016 website, stated:

 "For our democracy to work well, election systems should produce the best and most convincing evidence that the announced election outcomes are correct...
 We have learned the hard way that almost any computer system can be broken into by a sufficiently determined, skillful, and persistent adversary.
 There is nothing special about voting systems that magically provides protection against attack...

 Voting system software may be maliciously designed, may contain bugs, or may be changed or replaced at some point during the pre-election roll-out of equipment...

 One is thus forced to the conclusion that one can not really trust voting system software very far."